Tom Yawkey

-Thomas Austin Yawkey, born Thomas Yawkey Austin (February 21, 1903 – July 9, 1976), was an American industrialist, philanthropist, conservationist and Major League Baseball executive.
+Thomas Austin Yawkey (born Thomas Yawkey Austin; February 21, 1903 – July 9, 1976) was an American industrialist and Major League Baseball executive.
 Born in Detroit, Yawkey became president of the Boston Red Sox in 1933 and was the sole owner of the team for 44 seasons until he died of leukemia.
 He was elected to the Baseball Hall of Fame in 1980.

 Early life

 Yawkey was born in Detroit on February 21, 1903, to insurance executive Thomas J. Austin and his wife Augusta.
 Augusta was the eldest child of William Clyman Yawkey, who had become wealthy in the lumber and iron ore industries of the Midwestern United States.
 In addition to these interests, William Clyman Yawkey had agreed to buy the Detroit Tigers baseball team in 1903, but died before the deal closed.
 His son, William H. "Bill" Yawkey, completed the purchase with Frank Navin in late 1903.

 When Yawkey was about six months old, his father died.
 After his father's death, Yawkey and his mother moved to New York City to live with his uncle, William Yawkey.
 Throughout his life, Yawkey maintained a residence in New York City.
 In September 1918, William adopted 15-year-old Tom after his mother died.
 His last name was changed to Yawkey after the adoption.

 Bill Yawkey died in 1919 and left half of his $40 million (roughly $644 million in 2022) estate to Tom.
 A clause in the will created two trusts that he gained access to at 25 and 30 years old.
 Yawkey graduated from the Irving School in Tarrytown, NY in 1920 and from the Sheffield Scientific School at Yale University in 1925.
 While at Yale, Yawkey was a member of the Phi Gamma Delta fraternity.